Posted Jan 18, 2023, 8:55 AM

 Don't be too quick to put the nail in Google's search engine coffin; while new technologies like ChatGPT are certainly game-changing, they may not overthrow a dominant giant as quickly or easily as some would predict.
 Luckily for us, the people at Big G will likely devise clever strategies and countermoves to keep them atop their throne!

-Original link👉 OpenAI CEO Sam Altman on GPT-4: ‘people are begging to be disappointed and they will be’ - The Verge
+Original link👉 OpenAI CEO Sam Altman on GPT-4: ‘people are begging to be disappointed and they will be’ - The Verg

 Please provide us with as much detail as possible.